Which is the best air source heat pump in 2025?

 With a high temperature heat pump you may be able to avoid these expensive upgrades.
 These types of heat pumps are generally more expensive to install.
 But over the course of the whole project you may save money.

-We recommended the Daikin Altherma 3 H HT last year and we continue to recommend it in 2024.
+We continue to recommend the Daikin Altherma 3 High Temperature.
 In our opinion it is still the best high temperature heat pump on the market.
-It is a split system comprising an outdoor and indoor unit.
-There is a choice of indoor wall-mounted unit and separate hot water tank/cylinder, or an integrated floor mounted unit.
-The water temperatures supplied are the same level as many gas boilers at 70°C and its energy efficiency rating is up to A+++ depending on the model chosen.
+It is a split system comprising an outdoor unit and a combined indoor unit with integrated water tank.
+The water temperatures supplied are the same level as many gas boilers at 65°C and its energy efficiency rating is up to A+++ depending on the model chosen.
 The cost ranges from around £6,000-11,500 and it has a three year guarantee with an option to extend to five years.

 Advantages